What is chemical etching?

 What is your minimum order quantity?

-Our minimum order is two sheets of material.
+Our minimum order quantity is two sheets of material.
 The cost of our minimum lot run may depend on the metal type, thickness, secondaries (plating, forming, electro-polishing, etc) or packaging options.

 What type of drawing files do you accept?

 STEP, DXF, DWG, and X_T are the preferred formats for drawings.

 Do you accept credit cards?